 Burnham Harbor is located within walking distance of the Chicago downtown and is situated on the Museum Campus.
 It is the largest harbor in the Chicago Harbors system.
 Surrounded by a stunning skyline view, the Adler Planetarium, Shedd Aquarium, Field Museum, Soldier Field, and McCormick Place the harbor is a focal point of the City […]See More

 31st Street Harbor is the newest and most anticipated addition to the Chicago harbor system.
 Completed in 2012 with slips for 1000 boats and a sustainable, eco-friendly design unrivaled in the industry, it provides an exceptional experience for boaters.
-All slips include electric, water, and complimentary cable TV and Internet access and can accommodate boats […]See More
+All slips include metered electric, water (seasonal charge), and complimentary cable TV and Internet access and […]See More

 59th Street Harbor is located in Jackson Park, a very short walk to the Museum of Science and Industry and the 63rd Street Beach.
 With slips for 125 boats from 25’-35’ in length, 59th Street Harbor’s smaller size and friendly community make it a beautiful mooring location along Lake Michigan set in the lagoons from […]See More